BrentM/shibr/README.md

 ## Prelaunch cleanup
 Verify inputs from the API better.
 Non-happy path handling for API responses.
+Verify production caching plays nice with this.

 ## Future
-Empty for now but handy as we choose to defer functionality to post-launch
+Handy as we choose to defer functionality to post-launch

+* Cache Breed list API call
+* Cache example breed pictures (thumbs) and URLs.

 # Journal